Executive Summary: E-2 Visa Timeline

 Published wait times change frequently and do not include administrative processing.

-E2 visa processing time in London depends on:
+E-2 visa processing time at the U.S. Embassy in London (Nine Elms) depends on three stages:

 • Local embassy workload